 Requesters may contact the drug manufacture's Medical Communications Department directly (by phone, mail, fax, email or internet) or a company field representative may facilitate the request from the requester to the appropriate department.
 Unsolicited requests must be documented by Medical Communications, usually in a computer database system.
 Responses to unsolicited requests must be relevant, accurate and balanced.
 Information provided is objective, data-driven, and non-promotional in content and tone.
 Information is based mainly on the primary peer-reviewed medical literature which may include off-label information if it is relevant to the question.
 The response is tailored to the specific request without going beyond the scope of the inquiry.
 Therefore, if a request is too broad or general, the Medical Communications professional may contact the requester to clarify and narrow down the question so as to provide more meaningful and manageable information.
-The response may be communicated verbally over the phone, via mail, fax, in-person, email, etc. Medical Communication's response to unsolicited requests may NOT contain promotional or marketing materials, be delivered or disseminated by sales or field representatives, or provided to customers in the presence of sales and marketing personnel.
+The response to unsolicited requests may NOT contain promotional or marketing materials, be delivered or disseminated by sales or field representatives, or provided to customers in the presence of sales and marketing personnel.

 Most importantly, to qualify as an unsolicited request, the request for information must be truly unsolicited.
 Specifically, the inquiry must be initiated by the requester (formulated in his/her own mind) without prompting, suggestion or solicitation by the drug manufacturer or its employees.
 Medical Communications should monitor inquiries received for trends and patterns that may suggest evidence of solicitation and prompting by company personnel.
-Providing product information in response to questions that are solicited is deemed promotional and subject to FDA promotional regulations.
-Hence, providing off-label information in response to solicited inquiries is considered off-label promotions.
+Providing product information in response to questions that